thatsnotamuffin/efs-navigator/docs/GETTING_STARTED_GUIDE.md

 See the [Server Setup](./server_setup.md) for more information on installing EFS Navigator on a Linux `Ubuntu 22.04` server.

 ## Gotchas
-A potential gotcha is a local networking issue in Development mode.
-You may see this error
+A potential gotcha is a local networking issue in Production mode when testing with `MODE=production` using the `docker-compose.yml` at the root of this repository.
+You may see this error below:

 ```sh
 Error during authentication: mismatching_state: CSRF Warning!
 State not equal in request and response.